learn-co-curriculum/aws-organizing-work-on-your-computer/README.md

 - Create a directory for all your assignments by typing `mkdir code`.
 - Navigate into this folder with `cd code`.
-- In here, create a directory for Software Engineering Prep with `mkdir se-prep`.
+- In here, create a directory for Software Engineering Prep with `mkdir module-1`.

-You'll be going through multiple phases in this course, so it may be helpful to go one step further and also create folders for phases 1 through 5 within `code`.
-When making the phase folders use a `-` between words.
-For example, the phase 1 folder should be named `phase-1`.
+You'll be going through multiple modules in this course, so it may be helpful to go one step further and also create folders for all 18 modules within `code`.
+When making the module folders use a `-` between words, as we did above for `module-1`.

 Having a specific place for your work will make it easier to find if you ever need to look back at an earlier project.
 It'll also keep the rest of your